0xDkXy/Notes/NJU static program analysis/Data Flow Analysis Applications.md

 ## Live Variable Analysis
 Live variables analysis tells whether the value of variable v at program point p could be used along some path in CFG starting at p.
 If so, v is live at p; otherwise, v is dead at p.

+- information of live variables can be used for register allocations. e.g., at some point all registers are full and we need to use one, then we should favor using a register with a dead value.